Stratified manifolds with corners: Introduction

+One could define a homology theory using compact s-manifolds (with boundary), in the same way as for stratifolds in Kreck~\cite{Krec}.

-There is some similarity, both in structure and in the intended applications in Symplectic Geometry, between our s-manifolds and the {\it pseudocycles\/} of McDuff--Salamon \cite{McSa2} and Zinger \cite{Zing}, and the {\it pseudomanifolds\/} of Ruan--Tian \cite[Def.~5.1]{RuTi}.
+{\bf(b)} There is also some similarity, both in structure and in the intended applications in Symplectic Geometry, between our s-manifolds and the {\it pseudocycles\/} of McDuff--Salamon \cite{McSa2} and Zinger \cite{Zing}, and the {\it pseudomanifolds\/} of Ruan--Tian \cite[Def.~5.1]{RuTi}.
 Here a {\it pseudocycle\/} in a manifold $Y$ is a smooth map $f:X\ra Y$ where $X$ is an oriented $n$-manifold, such that $\bigcap_{\text{$K\subseteq X$ compact}}\ov{f(X\sm K)}$ has dimension at most $n-2$ in $Y$.
-A {\it pseudomanifold\/} is roughly a topological space $X$ with an open nonsingular part $X^\ci\subseteq X$ which is an $n$-manifold, such that $X\sm X^\ci$ is a simplicial complex of dimension~$\le n-2$.
+A {\it pseudomanifold\/} is roughly a topological space $X$ with an open nonsingular part $X^\ci\subseteq X$ which is an $n$-manifold, such that $X\sm X^\ci$ is a simplicial complex of dimension $\le n-2$.
+In both cases, we do not have a full stratification $X=\coprod_{i\in I}X^i$ into manifolds, but only a top-dimensional stratum $X^\ci$ which is a manifold, plus a lower-dimensional singular part.

 Our s-manifolds have better categorical properties than pseudocycles and pseudomanifolds, for example, they have a good notion of transverse fibre product, which is helpful in applications.
 They also have a `corners' version useful for Lagrangian Floer cohomology and Fukaya categories.